Wirral Transport Museum: Buses

 The Technical Custodian held a National / Standard (2) Operator Licence.
-On his retirement in January 2014 the entitlement for the museum to use vehicles on a hire and reward basis ceased.
+Upon his retirement in January 2014 the entitlement for the museum to use vehicles on a hire and reward basis ceased; however many of the historic vehicles were maintained to a fully roadworthy status for occasional use, visiting local events and offering free tours.

+Prior to the 2023 closure, the museum's bus fleet included a variety of vehicles from local operators: